-LearnZone has two different types of assignment plugins of which you are likely to come across in the courses, units or modules.
-These are:
+LearnZone has two different types of assignment activity type that you are likely to come across.

-The main difference between these different types is that Turnitin is an external service that your lecturer can use to acquire a similarity report on the work you submit.
-To learn more about Turnitin please visit the help page for this plugin.
-This help page will focus on how you can use the Assignment plugin to submit work and access any feedback left by your lecturer or tutor.
+The main difference between these different types is that Turnitin is an external service that your teacher can use to acquire a similarity and AI report on the work you submit.
+To learn more about LearnZone Assignment please visit the help page.

-Additionally, your lecturer may have set a number of different features that you may need to take into consideration when submitting.
-For example, the assignment may have a start date, a deadline and/or could have restricted file types.
-It could also be of two different types, which will expect you to upload an accepted file or enter text into a text box.
+Additionally, your teacher may have set a number of different features that you may need to take into consideration when submitting.
+For example, the assignment may have a start date, a deadline, could have restricted file types or may have more than one part requiring you to submit more than one document or file.

-Submitting your work on a Turnitin assignment is relatively easy.
-Simply locate the assignment tile (see above) and click on it.
-Once the assignment page has loaded you will see the instructions for the assignment (assuming your lecturer has added them).
+Locate the Turnitin tile (see above) and select the title text.
+Once the assignment page has loaded you will see the instructions for the assignment (assuming your teacher has added them).

 Please note that on Turnitin there could be multiple parts to any one assignment.
-Make sure you select the correct part to the assignment by clicking the correct tab.
-Once there, you will see a ‘Submit Paper’ button underneath of which you should click to submit your work for this assignment.
+Make sure you select the correct part you want to submit to, by selecting the correct tab.
+Once there, you will see a ‘Submit Paper’ button underneath which you should select to submit your work for this assignment.

-Before clicking the ‘Add Submission’ button you must ensure you have done the following:
+Before selecting the ‘Add Submission’ button you must ensure you have done the following:

 - Added a Submission Title

 - Uploaded a file OR entered text to the submission